Rules and Guidelines for The Quest: Round 1

 - System upgrades: In order to test upgrades -- and community timeliness in supporting them -- we will likely incentivize a few specific upgrade cycles where all who upgrade in a given time period receive a token reward.
 Initially we’ll let you know when we’re doing this and may also do a bit more unannounced to keep everyone honest 😃.

 - Delegation: For one upgrade we’ll plan to turn delegation on.
-We’ll do this after rewarding the most staked competition and will then ask people to stress test our delegation mechanisms.
-More on the challenge later.
+We’ll do this after determining the winner(s) for most stake accumulated and will then ask people to stress test our delegation mechanisms.

 - There may be more like the above.
 As they come we’ll share our plans and try to give you ample time to prepare.